joshdors/portfolio/src/projects/montra.md

 type: Product design
 ---

-I had the oppurtunity to work on the design of [Montra](http://montra.com), a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
+Montra is a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
 My role was to design a user interface based on pre-existing wireframes and to make changes to the user experience as I saw fit.
 This is a little walkthrough of how I designed the web app.

 ---